 Naver SEO

-Naver SEO is the practice of optimizing content to rank on Naver, the dominant search engine in South Korea with roughly 55–60% of the domestic market in 2026.
+Naver SEO is the practice of optimizing content to rank on Naver, the dominant search engine in South Korea with roughly 63–65% of the domestic market in early 2026 (per InternetTrend web-log data; figures vary by measurement provider).
 Naver's ranking logic, index, and SERP layout differ substantially from Google's, so classic Google SEO tactics only partially transfer — and sometimes actively hurt.

-Naver SEO is the practice of optimizing content to rank on Naver, the dominant search engine in South Korea with roughly 55–60% of the domestic market in 2026.
+Naver SEO is the practice of optimizing content to rank on Naver, the dominant search engine in South Korea with roughly 63–65% of the domestic market in early 2026 (per InternetTrend web-log data; figures vary by measurement provider).
 Naver's ranking logic, index, and SERP layout differ substantially from Google's, so classic Google SEO tactics only partially transfer — and sometimes actively hurt.

 Why It Matters

-Naver still handles the majority of Korean search traffic, even as Google's share has grown.
+Naver still handles the majority of Korean search traffic — its annual average share recovered to 62.86% in 2025, back above 60% for the first time in three years.
 For brands targeting Korean users, winning only on Google leaves most of the market untouched.
-Naver SEO is also its own discipline — different ranking algorithms (C-Rank, D.I.A., D.I.A.+), a tab-based SERP instead of a single blue-link list, and heavy integration with Naver's own platforms (Naver Blog, Cafe, Shopping, Map, View tab).
+Naver SEO is also its own discipline — different ranking algorithms (C-Rank, D.I.A., D.I.A.+), a Smart Block and tab-based SERP instead of a single blue-link list, and heavy integration with Naver's own platforms (Naver Blog, Cafe, Shopping, Map).
+On top of that, AI Briefing began occupying the top of results in 2025.
 Teams familiar only with Google SEO routinely misread Naver's signals and wonder why their Korean traffic stays flat.

 How Naver SERPs Differ